appliedsciencegroup/raspberry-pi-cybersecurity-intro/002-software-tools-and-tricks/README.md

 | `man`   | Display manual pages for a command  |
 | `pwd`   | Print the current working directory |

+### Command-line arguments
 Each of those commands allows for different "arguments" (also known as flags).
-For example with the `rm` command
+For example, with the rm command:

 |           Flag           |                                Description                                 |
 |--------------------------|----------------------------------------------------------------------------|